raetsch/Jupiter-Info-Collection/forging_pool.md

 So, were can you find it?

-Go to your Jupiter Wallet (or Webwallet) and click on asset exchange, then on "add asset".
+Go to your Jupiter Wallet (or Webwallet, for example [official webwallet](https://nodes.gojupiter.tech/index.html)) and click on asset exchange, then on "add asset".
 Enter the ID and click the green "add asset".

 ![FORGE1](pics/FORGE1.png)